Great Cobar mine: Possible resumption

-Any expectations of reopening of the Great Cobar furnaces were doomed.
+Any expectations of the reopening of the Great Cobar furnaces were doomed.
 A report by the NSW Mines Department concluded that the mine was unprofitable, highlighting yet again the lack of basic ore.
-The C.S.A.
-Mine, once seen as key to solving the lack of 'basic ore', was itself facing difficulties due to low copper prices, and remained closed until September 1919; in the end, it could never supply the much-needed 'basic ore', or be operated jointly with the Great Cobar, because by mid 1920, it too was totally closed, due to an underground fire.
+The report raised the possibility of smelting remaining ore from the Great Cobar and Chesney mines at the newer C.S.A. smelter at Elouera.
+However, the C.S.A.
+Mine, once seen as key to solving the lack of 'basic ore', was itself facing difficulties due to low copper prices, and remained closed until September 1919; in the end, it could never supply the much-needed 'basic ore', or be operated jointly with the Great Cobar, because by mid-1920, it too was totally closed, due to an underground fire.

 David Fell formulated a plan to start a limited operation to produce copper concentrate, by the flotation process, at another mine owned by Great Cobar Limited, the Cobar Gold Mine (Fort Bourke Mine).
 There were some tests conducted on the flotation process, and an expert, Mr C.S.
 Faul, from the Minerals Separation company, visited Cobar, in September 1919, to report on capital and operating costs of the process.
-Around the same time, the Great Cobar's resident manager, E. Hogan Taylor, announced that he would be leaving the service of the receivers of the company.
-In later 1919, there was some exploratory mine work commenced at the Cobar Gold mine, in connection with the flotation tests.
+Around the same time, the Great Cobar's resident manager, E. Hogan Taylor, announced that he would be leaving the service of the company's receivers.
+In late 1919, some exploratory mine work was commenced at the Cobar Gold mine, in connection with the flotation tests.